How To Get a UK Buy-to-Let Mortgage As A Non-UK Resident

 Credit history: UK credit score still matters.
 Make sure your address on all bank accounts is up to date and consistent.

 Currency of income: GBP is easiest.
-USD, AED, CHF, SGD — all also fine.
+USD, AED, CHF, SGD are all also fine.

 Common Challenges (and How to Overcome Them)